 The countdown begins.
 Advent calendars come in all different forms.
-If you don’t have an advent calendar, then maybe you can make one or take a picture of one that your friend has.
+If you don’t have an advent calendar, you may make one or take a picture of one that your friend has.

 Whether you make your own gingerbread house or your area has a gingerbread village event, it all counts.
 Last year I toured homes decked out for Christmas, and one home had a mini-gingerbread house made for every room.

-This picture can be anything with a snowman in it: wrapping paper, cupcake, cookie, or get out there and make your own amazing snowman to show off.
+This picture can be anything with a snowman: wrapping paper, cupcake, cookie, or getting out there and making your own amazing snowman with your family.

-The boots can be yours, a family member or even the dogs.
-They can be staged by the front door or take a photo of you walking in snow with your boots on.
+The boots can be yours, a family member, or even the dogs.
+They can be staged by the front door or take a photo of you walking in the snow with your boots on.

 Take a picture of your favorite warm holiday beverage.
 Some of the possibilities are hot cocoa, apple cider, or eggnog.

 What hygge Christmas photo challenge would be complete without Santa?
-On this photo, only the real thing will do.
+In this photo, only the real thing will do.

 Being cozy during the holiday season is what being hygge is all about, and blankets are a crucial element.
 Add a string of holiday lights for a magical effect.

 Snow globes make a beautiful addition to your Christmas photo challenge.
-Make sure you shake the globe up before taking a picture, so you catch the snow descending mid-flight.
+Make sure you shake the globe before taking a picture so you catch the snow descending mid-flight.

 Your Christmas cookies are works of art.
-Make sure you take an annual photo to show how your style has changed over the years is the best way to capture your improved skillset.
+An annual photo showing how your style has changed over the years is the best way to capture your improved skillset.

 Nothing says welcome like a gorgeous Christmas wreath.
 Whether you use a wreath from your favorite store or your own wreath, it all counts.

 There are special ingredients we use in our cooking during the holiday season.
-Gather them together and take a fun picture of all the tastes of the season.
+Gather them together and take a fun picture of the season’s tastes.

-We all have that favorite pair of socks we like to wear during Christmas time.
+We all have that favorite pair of socks we wear during Christmas.
 There’s something so fun about showing off your festive side.
-Taking a picture of your feet with socks just so happens to make a cute photo too.
+Taking a group photo of feet with socks makes a cute photo too.

 What would Christmas be without Christmas lights?
-Using Christmas lights in your photos is where you can get really creative and wrap those lights around anything – even a sleeping dog!
+Using Christmas lights in your photos is where you can get creative and wrap those lights around anything – even a sleeping dog!

 Take a photograph of something that represents peace on earth.
 The picture can be of anything.

-A cozy fire is an essential ingredient for a hygge lifestyle.
+A cozy fire is a favorite image representing the hygge lifestyle.
 Bonus points if there are Christmas stockings in the shot.